askomics/flaskomics/docs/query.md

 From left to right :

 - <i class="fa fa-bookmark"></i>: Mark the attribute as a **form** attribute.
 More information [here](template.md#forms).
-- <i class="fa fa-link"></i>: Link this attribute to another (on a different entity or the same one) *(only showing rows where both attributes have the same value)*.
+- <i class="fa fa-link"></i>: Link this attribute to another (on a different entity or the same one). *This will only show rows where both attributes have the same value*.
 - <i class="fa fa-question-circle"></i>: Show all values for this attribute, including empty values.
 - <i class="fa fa-ban"></i>: Exclude one or more categories, instead of including *(Select where the attribute IS NOT)*.
-- <i class="fa fa-eye"></i>: Show the value of the attribute in the results.
+- <i class="fa fa-eye"></i>: Display the attribute in the results.

 # Filtering on related entities

 To query on a linked entity, simple click on a suggested node.
 The linked node will be surrounded in a red circle, and the list of attributes on the right-hand side will change to show the new node's attributes.

-!!! info
+!!! note "Info"
-     Linking entity A (after filtering on parameter A1) to entity B (filtering on parameter B1) in the interface create the following query : *List all entities A who match parameter A1 , AND are linked to any entity B matching parameter B1*
+    Linking entity A (after filtering on parameter A1) to entity B (filtering on parameter B1) in the interface create the following query :

+    - *List all entities A who match parameter A1 , AND are linked to any entity B matching parameter B1*

 ## Explicit relations

 Explicit relations between entities (defined by the "@" symbol in CSV files, and the "Parents" / "Derives_from" relations from GFF files) will appears between related entities.
-The label will be the name of the relation.
 If the relation is a *symetric* relation, it will appear twice between entities.

 ## FALDO relations

 All *FALDO* entities will be linked by an implicit *Included_in* relation.
 This relation is slightly different than *explicit* relations: it relies on the *FALDO* attributes of both entities for the query, instead of a direct link.

 !!!
 Tip
-    You can customize the relation by clicking on the link.
+    You can customize the relation by clicking on the *Included in* relation.

     ![faldo](img/faldo.png)

-The default *Included_in* relies on the *Start* and *End* *FALDO* attributes.

-!!! info
+!!! note "Info"
-    Entity A is *Included_in* Entity B means that **Entity A Start > Entity B Start** *AND* **Entity B End < Entity B End** By default, the inequalities are **Strict**, but it can be disabled from the interface.
+    Entity A is *Included_in* Entity B means:

+    - **Entity A Start > Entity B Start** *AND* **Entity B End < Entity B End.**

+    By default, the inequalities are **Strict**, but it can be changed from the interface.

+!!!
+Tip
     If both entities have a defined *Reference* and/or *Strand* attribute, you will be able to select the **Same reference** and/or **Same strand** options.
 (Both are selected by default if available)

 !!!
 Tip
     You can **Reverse** the relation (Entity B *Included_in* Entity A instead of the opposite) from the interface.